 5. Foods to Prevent Environmental Degradation

 According to the United Nations High Commissioner for Refugees (UNHCR), the degradation of natural resources is an inevitable consequence of the influx of many people to the same place.
-Today, 80 percent of all hungry people live in places that are highly prone to extreme weather, so we can expect more and more people to move to new places because of natural disasters.
+Today, 80% of all hungry people live in places that are highly prone to extreme weather, so we can expect more and more people to move to new places because of natural disasters.
 Host communities are often overwhelmed by the needs of so many incoming people.
 Additionally, when newcomers have limited knowledge of local foods or how best to use them, it can result in environmental harm.
 So, when WFP provides food, shelter and cooking supplies to migrants and refugees, they can satisfy their nutritional needs without damaging the environment.
 In this way, food distribution indirectly prevents environmental degradation.

 6. Promoting Local Producers

 WFP has turned its vast food needs into a benefit for local food producers.
 WFP uses its purchasing power to connect small producers with regional markets through several programs: Purchase for Progress, Farm-to-Market Alliance and Home Grown School Feeding.
 Each of these initiatives has numerous environmental benefits that come from the same basic principal: Using locally-grown food means less pollution from long-distance transportation, including fewer greenhouse gas emissions, which is a huge benefit to the environment.
-In 2018, WFP purchased food valued at more than $31 million dollars from small-scale farmers across 29 countries.

 WFP is doing everything it can to help vulnerable people withstand climate change.

-check out our Climate Change and Hunger issue hub.
+To learn more, check out our Climate Change and Hunger issue hub.